About shared ownership

-Shared ownership is perfect for first-time buyers or for those who can’t afford to buy a home at the market price.
+Shared ownership is an affordable way of buying a home if you can't afford to buy one at the market price.

-With shared ownership you buy a share of the house (usually 40% to 75%) and pay rent on the rest of the property, which is set below the market rate.
+It allows you to buy a share of a home (usually between 40% and 75%) and pay subsidised rent on the share that you don't own.
 In other words, you will pay a mortgage on the share that you own and pay rent to us for the share that we own.
 This means that you can secure a home without paying a deposit for the entire property.

 If you want to, you can can buy more shares after the initial purchase, until you own the entire property – this is called staircasing.
 Alternatively, if you decide to move into another property, you can sell your shares to another buyer.